Who we are.

 Sarah Springfield, Executive Director

-Lori Keyser-Boswell, Program Director
+Lori Keyser-Boswell, CASA Program Director

-Robert Cowan, CASA Advocate Supervisor
+Robert Cowan, CASA Advocacy Supervisor

 Robert joined our team in July 2019.
 He was born and raised in Northern California and has a passion for advocating for those in rural and undeserved areas.
 He spent 15 years in Nevada, 13 of which was working in the foster care and mental health fields.
 Robert’s social work education and many years of experience working with foster children and in the behavioral health field make him a welcome addition to the CASA team.

 Liz joined our team here at Youth Empowerment in November 2019.
 She has a Bachelor's degree in Environmental Studies from East Stroudsburg University of Pennsylvania.
 She comes from a background of administrative and program assistance.
 Her interest in helping at-risk youth comes from her experience as a teenager.
 She loves being outside hiking or mountain biking.
 She is so happy to be working with us here at Youth Empowerment!